Two-Timescale Design for Reconfigurable Intelligent Surface-Aided Massive MIMO Systems with Imperfect CSI: Introduction

-\item For both the spatial-independent and spatial-correlated models, we propose a novel gradient ascent method to solve the minimal user rate maximization problem.
+\item For both the spatially-independent and spatially-correlated channel models, we propose {an accelerated gradient ascent-based algorithm} to solve the minimum user rate maximization problem.
 We first apply a log-sum-exp approximation to obtain a smooth objective function.
-Then, we derive the real gradient vectors with respect to real angle vectors.
-The performance loss in the projection is avoided since the objective function is periodic with angles and the unit modulus constraint holds for all angles.
-Besides, in the special case of a single user, we obtain the closed-form solutions which substantiate our power scaling law analysis in the previous section.
+Then, we compute the gradient vectors with respect to the angle vectors.
+The performance loss in the projection is avoided since the objective function is periodic with the angles and the unit modulus constraint holds for all the angles.
+Besides, closed-form solutions are obtained in the special case of a single user.

-\item Numerical results validate our analytical conclusions and demonstrate that the insights based on ideal models achieve high-accuracy approximations for those in practical models when the spatial correlation and the EMI are light.
-Besides, our results imply that the RIS with large numbers of elements could bring more gains in the presence of spatial correlation.
-We also find that when the EMI is severe, the RIS-aided systems could be inferior to conventional massive MIMO systems.
-Furthermore, the gain of integrating RIS into massive MIMO systems is confirmed especially when the RIS is deployed close to some cell-edge users. \end{itemize} }
+\item Numerical results validate the accuracy of analytical insights derived by neglecting the spatial correlation and EMI.
+In the presence of spatial correlation and EMI, {the obtained numerical results} show that similar trends hold when the spatial correlation and the EMI are moderate.
+Specifically, our numerical study reveals that (i) an RIS with a large number of elements may benefit from the presence of spatial correlation; (ii) in the presence of severe EMI, an RIS-aided system may not offer better performance than a conventional massive MIMO system; (iii) the integration of RISs in massive MIMO systems is especially beneficial when the RISs are deployed near the cell edge users.